Tag

 Best outdoor security camera

 The Arlo Pro 3 was our pick for the best outdoor security camera for some time, but after testing the Arlo Pro 4, it brings a couple of new additions that help it earn our top pick.
-Just like its predecessor, it packs 2K video resolution and a wide 160-degree viewing angle.
+Just like its predecessor, it packs 2K resolution and a wide 160-degree viewing angle.
 Also included are a weatherproof camera with color night vision, a built-in LED spotlight, and a built-in siren that can alert you to danger.

 What makes this model superior is the fact that it no longer is tethered to a hub in order to talk with your home’s Wi-Fi network.
 You won’t need it this time, which certainly streamlines the setup process.
 And best of all, not only does it perform as exquisitely as the Arlo Pro 3 when it comes to safeguarding your home, but it now boasts a lower starting cost of $200 for a single camera, whereas the Arlo Pro 3 started at $500 for a 2K camera system.